adamsilver/adamsilver.io-jekyll/_posts/2014-01-02-dom-scripting-forms.md

 	var loginControls = loginForm.elements;

-If the login form contained the typical username and password controls then `loginFormControls` would be a collection of two controls (and a submit button if you had one of those in the form).
+If the login form contained a username and password control then `loginFormControls` would be a collection of two controls.

 <a name="accessingControlByName"></a>